justinbreese/dse-multi-cloud-demo/iaas/README.md

 * the `deploy_<cloud-provider>.sh` scripts block until the resource creation completes
 * `teardown.sh` does not prompt or block and places resources in a 'deleting' state immediately

-* Make sure that you have installed the CLIs for whichever cloud providers that you want to use.
-I will be using Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)
-    * Instructions on how to install the CLI for Azure: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
-    * Instructions on how to install the CLI for AWS: https://docs.aws.amazon.com/cli/latest/userguide/installing.html
-    * Instructions on how to install the CLI for GCP: https://cloud.google.com/sdk/
-* An example command that you'd run for Azure: `./deploy_azure.sh -g jbreese-awesome`
-* An example command that you'd run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
-* An example command that you'd run for AWS: `./deploy_aws.sh -s jbreese-awesome`

 ## `deploy_aws.sh`